qifeng418/KnowledgeBase/Java/Spring Framework.md

 5) One of our reader Murali Mohan Reddy pointed out one more difference between Setter and Constructor Injection in Spring, where later can help if there is a circular dependency between two object A and B.

+### Q. What are the Annotations use in Spring IoC?
+@Configuration

+@Import

+**@ComponentScan**: Configures component scanning directives for use with @Configuration classes.
+Here we can specify the base packages to scan for spring components.

+**@Component**: Indicates that an annotated class is a “component”.
+Such classes are considered as candidates for auto-detection when using annotation-based configuration and classpath scanning.

+**@Service**: Indicates that an annotated class is a “Service”.
+This annotation serves as a specialization of @Component, allowing for implementation classes to be autodetected through classpath scanning.

+**@Repository**: Indicates that an annotated class is a “Repository”.
+This annotation serves as a specialization of @Component and advisable to use with DAO classes.

+**@Autowired**: Spring @Autowired annotation is used for automatic injection of beans.
+Spring @Qualifier annotation is used in conjunction with Autowired to avoid confusion when we have two of more bean configured for same type.

+@Qualifier

+@Resource

+@Scope

+@PostConstruct

+@PreDestroy

+@Bean

+@PropertySource: provides a simple declarative mechanism for adding a property source to Spring’s Environment.
+There is a similar annotation for adding an array of property source files i.e @PropertySources.

+### Q. What is AnnotationConfigApplicationContext?

 ## 📖 Spring AOP <div id="aop"></div>